-The evaluation team will consist of selected project team members from ECC and Jacobs, as set out in the table below (Team is yet to be finalised).
+The evaluation team will consist of selected project team members from ECC and Jacobs, as set out in the table below.

-Roles Responsibility Person(s) Evaluation Lead To oversee the evaluation process (Jacobs) Deputy Evaluation Lead To oversee the evaluation process in the absence of the Evaluation Lead.
-(Jacobs) Compliance Assessor(s) To undertake Compliance Assessments as required and determined by the Evaluation Lead (Jacobs) Financial Assessor(s) To undertake Financial Assessments as required and (Jacobs)
+Roles Responsibility Person(s) Evaluation Lead To oversee the evaluation (Jacobs) process Deputy Evaluation Lead To oversee the evaluation process in the absence of the Evaluation Lead.
+(Jacobs) Compliance Assessor(s) To undertake Compliance Assessments as required and determined by the Evaluation Lead (Jacobs)

-Table 38: Evaluatio on Team
+Table 38: Evaluation Team

-determined by the Evaluation Lead Quality Assessor(s) To undertake Quality Assessments as required and determined by the Evaluation Lead (ECC) Jacobs) (ECC) Moderator To facilitate the moderation of quality evaluation scores.
-This is normally the Evaluation Lead, or a person nominated by the Evaluation Lead TBC (TBC) Assurance To oversee general Assurance of the tendering procedure, compliance and moderation and financial credit scoring as required (ECC)
+Financial Assessor(s) To undertake Financial Assessments as required and determined by the Evaluation Lead (Jacobs) Quality Assessor(s) To undertake Quality Assessments as required and determined by the Evaluation Lead (ECC, Jacobs) Moderator To facilitate the moderation of quality evaluation scores.
+This is normally the Evaluation Lead, or a person nominated by the Evaluation Lead (ECC) Assurance To oversee general Assurance of the tendering procedure, compliance and moderation and financial credit scoring as required (ECC)